Phone: (866) 282-7259

 Q: When will I be notified about admissions decisions?

-Q: If I’m attending the program full-time, how long will it take me to complete it (and how many courses must I take each term)?
+Q: If I’m attending the program full-time, how long will it take me to complete?

-Q: How many hours a week should I expect to be putting towards the program?
+Q: How many hours each week should I expect to be putting towards the program?

 Q: Must I attend the MFA program full-time?